fillup/Smx_Simple_Meetings/README.md

 <a name='section_citrix'></a>
 ## Citrix Notes ##
-Citrix uses oAuth for authencitation and uses an access token to authorize any API calls.
+Citrix uses oAuth for authentication and uses an access token to authorize any API calls.
 If you've integrated with other oAuth providers then you're already familiar with the flow.

 To call Citrix APIs you'll also need an API Key.
 You can get one of these by registering at http://developer.citrixonline.com/.
 Make sure your application URL is the same domain that you'll be hosting your application.
 For oAuth the user can only be redirected to URLs on the same domain.